windmill-labs/windmilldocs/docs/misc/9_guides/airplane/index.md

 <br/>

-Sync Workspace to Remote Git Repository is [Cloud and Self-Hosted Enterprise Edition](/pricing) only.
+Git Sync is [Cloud and Self-Hosted Enterprise Edition](/pricing) only.

 More details at:

 <div class="grid grid-cols-2 gap-6 mb-4">
 		<DocCard
-			title="Sync Workspace to Remote Git Repository"
+			title="Git Sync"
 			description="Connect the Windmill workspace to a Git repository to automatically commit and push scripts, flows and apps to the repository on each deploy." href="/docs/advanced/git_sync"
 	/>